Ismaïl Yıldırım: Youth, Oranje Wit and Kozakken

 Yıldırım played in the youth academy of FC Dordrecht, after being scouted at the local DFC.
 From FC Dordrecht he continued to SV Oranje Wit.
 In 2011, the right winger moved to Kozakken Boys, where he would play for three years.

-Waalwijk and Turkey
+RKC Waalwijk and Turkey

 In 2014 he was taken over by RKC Waalwijk.
 He made his debut for Waalwijk on 8 August 2014, when he lost 3–2 to the peer relegated club, Roda JC.
 Yıldırım was replaced nine minutes before time by Philippe van Arnhem.
 In March 2015, the winger extended his contract with RKC for one season and an option for another year.

 In the summer of 2016, Yıldırım made the move to Turkish Boluspor, where he signed a two-year contract.
 In February 2017, his contract was terminated.
 In June 2017, he signed a one-year contract with Menemen Belediyespor.